-After glueing the whole tabletop you might have to smoothen the surface once more.
-If you touch the surface, you would feel some bumps, stuck out wood, and a rough surface.
+After gluing the whole tabletop you might have to smoothen the surface once more.
+If you touch the surface, you would feel some bumps, stuck-out wood, and a rough surface.

-The result won’t turn out good with them on.
+The result won’t turn out well with them on.
 You need to fix that with a planner.
 Sand with the planner until the surface is smooth and perfect.